-The Local School Board monitors this policy on an annual basis.
-The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme and makes a record of all such comments.
+The Curriculum Committee of the governing body monitors this policy on an annual basis.
+This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
+The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
+Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.

-The PSHE co-ordinator will be responsible for reacting to the responses of the whole school community to the RSHE policy and programme.
+The PSHE co-ordinator will be responsible for reacting to the responses of the whole school community to the RSE policy and programme.